Group Purchasing

 Business Takeaways

-• Understand how GenAI applications are built and deployed
+• Understand how modern GenAI and agentic AI applications are designed, deployed, and secured

-• Identify risks introduced by models, tools, and MLOps workflows
+• Identify business risks introduced by foundation models, AI tools, agents, and MLOps workflows

-• Implement end-to-end security from development to production
+• Implement end-to-end AI security controls from development through production and continuous operations

-• Support responsible AI use while maintaining business agility
+• Enable responsible AI adoption while maintaining business agility, resilience, and trust

 Course Syllabus